Chagas Disease (American trypanosomiasis)

 • Most bug bites occur in the home, often while a person is sleeping.

-• Bites usually occur on areas of the body that are not covered by clothes (face, neck, arms, and shoulders).
+• Bites usually happen on areas of the body that are not covered by clothes (face, neck, arms, and shoulders).

-• Bites are painless but may cause redness of the skin, itching, or swelling within 24 to 48 hours.
+• Bites are painless but may cause skin redness, itching, or swelling within 24 to 48 hours.

-Animals can also be affected by the protozoan parasite that causes Chagas disease in people.
-Dogs and other animals can be exposed to this disease by eating the triatomine bug, by being exposed to the feces of the bug, or by consuming the meat of an infected animal.
+• Animals can also be affected by Chagas disease.
+Dogs and other animals can be exposed to this disease by eating a kissing bug, being exposed to the feces of the bug, or eating the meat of an infected animal.

-Dogs can develop lethargy, vomiting, diarrhea, decreased appetite, or sudden death quickly after an exposure.
-On a long-term basis, dogs can develop heart disease or other problems with their internal organs.
-Less is known about the affects T. cruzi can have on other species of animals such as wildlife.
+• Dogs can develop lethargy (tiredness), vomiting, diarrhea, decreased appetite, or sudden death after exposure.
+Over time, dogs can develop heart disease or other problems with their internal organs.
+Less is known about the effects T. cruzi can have on other species of animals.

 Resources

-For more information, contact the One Health Epidemiology Program via email at phs.ohep.hhsa@sdcounty.ca.gov, or call the Epidemiology Unit at (619) 692-8499.
+Email the One Health Epidemiology Program or call the Epidemiology Unit at (619) 692-8499 for more information.